lauslim12/provisions/README.md

 Some notes to keep in mind before provisioning your device.

 - Make sure you get a PC with Intel processors.
-Homebrew (for Linux) does not support ARM processors.
+Homebrew (for Linux) does not support ARM processors (unless when provisioning a Raspberry Pi).
-- You can ignore the above if you are provisioning a Raspberry Pi device.
 - You have to use either Darwin-based Linux, Ubuntu-based Linux, or a Debian-based Raspberry Pi.
 - I am a 'minimalist' developer.
-I don't really have any personal configurations other than the synchronized one in Visual Studio Code.
-I am content with factory settings.
+I don't really have any personal configurations other than the synchronized one in Visual Studio Code and my simple dotfiles.
-- I can use Docker if I want to use more sophisticated tools, such as databases, caches, S3 backend, web servers, etcetera.
-In my local machine, we keep everything as simple as possible.
-- I write how I provision both Windows and Unix systems here so I don't forget anything.
+- We keep everything simple in local machine, and we can use Docker if we need more complicated tools (databases, caches, etcetera).

 ## Preparations